-Purpose: This line item provides consolidated funding for the activities of various federal grants.

-These grants are used to: (1) build and expand the statewide resources and local implementation of a multi-tiered behavioral framework to improve school climate; (2) provide financial assistance to state or local institutions that serve neglected and delinquent children to help meet their needs; (3) create partnerships that provide better coordination of Head Start programs for disadvantaged children and their families; (4) support student, teacher, and community engagement with mental health awareness and advocacy in order to create safe and healthy schools; and (5) cover all or part of the cost of Advanced Placement tests and International Baccalaureate registration and exam fees for low income students.
-Prior to FY 2018, these activities were separately funded in federal line items 200600, School Climate Transformation; 200601, Neglected and Delinquent Education; 200605, Head Start Collaboration Project; 200637, Advanced Placement; and 200679, Project Aware, respectively.
-A relatively small portion of the item supports ODE's administrative expenses for the federal Troops to Teachers Program, which assists eligible veterans with transition to careers in education.
-In FY 2019, this item also was used to distribute funding to reimburse school districts for expenses incurred to provide educational services for
+This line item provides consolidated funding for the activities of various federal grants.
+These grants are used to: (1) build and expand the statewide resources and local implementation of a multi-tiered behavioral framework to improve school climate; (2) provide financial assistance to state or local institutions that serve neglected and delinguent children to help meet their needs; (3) create partnerships that provide better coordination of Head Start programs for disadvantaged children and their families; (4) support student, teacher, and community engagement with mental health awareness and advocacy in order to create safe and healthy schools; and (5) cover all or part of the cost of Advanced Placement tests and International Baccalaureate registration and exam fees for low income students.
+Prior to FY 2018, these activities were separately funded in federal line items 200600, School Climate Transformation; 200601, Neglected and Delinquent Education; 200605, Head Start Collaboration Project; 200679, Project Aware; and 200637, Advanced Placement, respectively.
+Beginning in FY 2019, this item is also used to distribute funding to reimburse school districts for expenses incurred to provide educational services for students displaced by natural disasters during the prior school year and to support ODE's administrative expenses for the federal Troops to Teachers Program, which assists eligible veterans with transition to careers in education.
+Beginning in FY 2020, the line item is used to spend the proceeds of a new, four-year statewide longitudinal data system grant as well as a new, four-year grant to promote achievement in reading through needsdriven, evidence-based literacy instruction in three model demonstration sites serving students in preschool through first grade, including students with dyslexia.